Updated: May 15

 This is my story.
 This is your story.
 This is the story of pure light sent out into the world.
 Tainted, twisted, and tinted along the way.
 And the sweet remembrance of recollecting it all back home.

 Here’s to the resurrection of original innocence.
 I dedicate this writing to my daughter, Lily.
 This is the collection of stories that spark in me as I raise her and recollect myself.
-It is because of her presence in my life that I deeply desire to shamelessly shine the light that guides lost ones back home to the heart, to the truth, to love.
+It is because of her presence in my life that I deeply desire to merge fully with life, with presence, with love, and ripple this heartbeat outside of my body.